Empress Of The Seas Review and Specifications

 - In early February 2017, Royal Caribbean expanded the ship's new Tampa FL round-trip cruise program to Cuba by adding 4- and 5-night itineraries with overnight stays in Havana.
 The new itineraries also included Key West Florida and Cozumel Mexico, and were available through November 4, 2017.

-- The ship's inaugural Cruise to Cuba from Tampa set sail April 30 at 4 pm.
-Port Tampa commemorated its ever first cruise to Cuba with a special ceremony.
-It was held onboard the ship at 11 am while the Empress was docked at Cruise Terminal 3.
+- Ship's inaugural Cruise to Cuba from Tampa started on April 30 (departure 4 pm).
+Port Tampa commemorated its ever first Cuban cruise with a special ceremony held on the ship at 11 am, while Empress OTS was docked at Terminal 3.

 |19 Apr||Departing from Miami, Florida|